complexdatacollective/documentation.networkcanvas.com/docs/tutorials/building-using-architect.md

 ### Configuring Presets

-Narrative presets allow you to emphasize specific elements of a participant’s network visually, such as nodes grouped by attribute characteristic or alter-alter relationships (edges).
+Narrative presets allow you to emphasize specific elements of a participant's network visually, such as nodes grouped by attribute characteristic or alter-alter relationships (edges).
 Once the presets are configured on this screen, they appear as a menu where each option can be toggled "on" or "off."

-Now, let’s configure presets for our sample interview protocol.
+Now, let's configure presets for our sample interview protocol.
 Go to the section in the Narrative stage editor titled "Narrative Presets" and press the "Create New" button.
 We will give the preset a label of "Sample Preset."
 This label will appear at the top of the menu visible to the participant on this stage.

 Next, we will click the "Layout Variable" box.
 We can choose to either create a new layout variable for this screen or use an existing one.
-In this case, we’ll use the "sociogram_layout" variable we created before.
+In this case, we'll use the "sociogram_layout" variable we created before.

 If we have collected data on a categorical variable and the participant has assigned that attribute to at least two nodes, we can visualize this grouping on the Narrative Interface.
 The drop down menu under "Group variable" will show all available categorical variables in our protocol.
 In this example, we choose the variable "group."